 I felt like shit the next morning.
-At first, I wasn’t even sure why, but when I tried to scratch my temple, I remembered what I’d nearly done last night.
+At first, I wasn’t even sure why, but when I tried to scratch my temple, and felt the bandages, I remembered what I’d nearly done last night.
 I stopped to stare at the ceiling, my head quiet for once.
 My eyes felt like they were covered in sand.
 So did my throat.

-I wanted to throw up when I remembered crying like an fucking bitch, and the feeling grew worse when I thought about Cole.
+But suddenly, I wanted to throw up when I remembered crying like an ugly bitch, and the feeling grew worse when I thought about Cole.
 He’d seen it all.
-I had cried like a fucking baby right in front of him.
+I’d cried like a fucking baby right in front of him.

 He flinched awake and turned to look at me.
 For a second, he seemed confused, but after he pulled a hand over his face to wake up, he smiled at me.